ait-aecid/AlertBERT/aitads_augmented/README.md

 # AIT Alert Dataset - Augmented

-A flexible and easily configured augmentation method for the [AIT Alert Dataset](https://zenodo.org/records/8263181).
+A flexible and easily configured augmentation method for the [AIT Alert Dataset](https://doi.org/10.5281/zenodo.8263181).

-So far AIT-ADS-A does not contain the raw alert data of AIT-ADS because there we would have to make sure to adapt all timestamps correctly and this is not yet implemented.
+So far AIT-ADS-A does not contain the raw alert data of AIT-ADS because there we would have to make sure to adapt all timestamps and IP addresses correctly, and this is not yet implemented.
-Also the handling of IP addresses in the case of mixing alerts of different origins is an open problem.

 ## Method

 The reason why AIT-ADS-A was created is that the original AIT-ADS only features one attack at a time and a constant noise level.
-In this regime the simple TimeDelta method is quite effective at the alert grouping problem, hence data with more noise and/or simultaneous attacks were required to create and evaluate more advanced alert grouping methods.
+In this regime the simple time-delta method (by [Landauer et al.](https://doi.org/10.1145/3510581)) is quite effective at the alert grouping problem, hence data with more noise and/or simultaneous attacks were required to create and evaluate more advanced alert grouping methods.
 In order to save the effort of creating a new version of AIT-ADS, the idea was born to instead augment it by mixing alerts of different scenarios or days and thereby create a dataset with a desired amount of noise and attacks which are more difficult to group.

 This augmentation happens in the following way: